MATH3811 is a Mathematics Level III course. See the course overview below.

 If you are currently enrolled in MATH3811, you can log into UNSW Moodle for this course.

-In this course you will learn which are the most efficient statistical inference procedures used in practice and will understand in what sense these procedures are considered to be efficient.
-MATH3811/MATH3911 is a core course of a Statistics major.
-The course will cover a variety of topics including: uniformly minimum variance estimation; Cramer-Rao inequality and Lehmann-Scheffe theorem; Monotone likelihood ratio distributions and uniformly most powerful unbiased tests; Generalised likelihood ratio tests; Bayesian point estimation and hypothesis testing; Robustness and bootstrap resampling; Order statistics, goodness of fit, contingency tables; Statistical inference based on ranks; One sample, two sample and k-sample non-parametric problems; independence and measures of association.
+Coverage of the main parametric and non-parametric and techniques used in statistics.
+Uniformly minimum variance estimation.
+Cramer-Rao inequality, Lehmann-Scheffe theorem.
+Monotone likelihood ratio distributions and uniformly most powerful unbiased tests.
+Generalised likelihood ratio tests, exact tests and large sample tests.
+Bayesian point estimation, interval estimation and hypothesis testing.
+Robustness and bootstrap resampling.
+Order statistics, goodness of fit, contingency tables.
+Statistical inference based on ranks.
+One sample, two sample and k-sample problems, blocked data, independence and association.